 Shearling coats, slippers, and purses are stylish, durable, and provide exceptional warmth.
 True shearling is made from the hide of a lamb that has been sheared only once and then tanned, processed, and dyed with the wool left intact.
 One side has a suede leather finish and the other is clipped wool.
-Shearling is often used interchangeably with sheepskin.
-Shearling comes from lambs, while sheepskin rugs and garments are created from mature sheep hides.
+The term "shearling" is often used interchangeably with sheepskin.
+Shearling comes from lambs (young sheep), while sheepskin rugs and garments are created from mature sheep hides.
 Both rarely need full cleanings because of the protective lanolin, but spot cleaning is preferred.

 Shearling is breathable, hypoallergenic, and static-resistant.
 It doesn't typically need any extra protection unless you prefer to use a water-protectant spray.
 With proper care and cleaning, shearling lasts for decades and becomes more supple and comfortable with age.
-Learn how to keep your shearling garments, footwear, and accessories looking their best.
+Learn how to clean shearling garments, footwear, and accessories to keep them looking their best.

 How Often to Clean Shearling

 Fresh stains on shearling should be treated immediately, whether they are on the suede side or the wooly side.
 At least weekly, use a soft-bristled suede brush to remove loose dust and soil from the suede side.
 Regular brushing will help delay the need for professional cleaning.
 If you get caught in the rain, allow the shearling to dry slowly away from direct heat or sunlight.
 You can then use the suede brush to raise any areas where the fabric has been crushed.